The RAMER Reviews: Initial Defibrillator Pad Position and Outcomes for Shockable Out-of-Hospital Cardiac Arrest

 The study was designed as a prospective cohort study which analyzed data from 255 patients with shockable OHCA rhythms (VF or pVT) treated by a single emergency medical service (EMS) agency between July 2019 and June 2023.
 Patients were categorized based on initial pad placement for the defibrillator: AP (158 patients) or AL (97 patients).
 The primary outcome was return of spontaneous circulation (ROSC) at any time, while secondary outcomes included pulses present at emergency department arrival, survival to hospital admission, and functional survival at discharge.

-Results indicated that patients who were initially defribrillated with AP pad placement had a 2.64 times greater odds of achieving ROSC compared to those with AL pad placement, suggesting that AP may be superior to AL as initial pad positioning.
+Results indicated that patients who were initially defibrillated with AP pad placement had a 2.64 times greater odds of achieving ROSC compared to those with AL pad placement, suggesting that AP may be superior to AL as initial pad positioning.
 While there was a significant difference in the primary outcome, there was no significant difference in any of the secondary outcomes such as survival rate or neurological function at discharge.

 Discussion: